ftrias/TeensyGProf/README.md

 TeensyProf
 =====================

-Limited implementation of gprof profiler for Teensy 4 platform from PJRC.
+Implementation of gprof profiler for Teensy 3/4 platform from PJRC.

-Only the histogram is implemented.
-Call heirarchies are not available because the compiler included by Teensyduino does not support profiling instrumentation.

-This implementation guide is for Linux/Mac.
-A Windows version is possible.
+This document is written for Linux/Mac.
+It's probably possible to follow a similar procedure for Windows.

 See license.txt for licenses used by code.